-Excerpts from the book of Vivek ji: Narmada Parikrama -Walking the 3,000 kilometres of sacred Riverbanks of holy Narmada
+Excerpts from the book of Vivek ji: Narmada Parikrama - Amritasya Maa Narmada Parikrama walking 3,000 kilometers along the sacred Narmada River

 Our journey commenced at Bhagvati and our intended destination was Kuli, a hamlet located in the Shulpani region.
 Prior to commencing the task, I had reservations regarding the functionality of the digital map in the absence of signals.
 However, I am pleased to report that the map performed optimally, alleviating any concerns I may have had.
 It is noteworthy that during the parikrama, I was unable to obtain phone range due to my reliance on BSNL, the national network which is scarcely available along the parikrama route.